 by Shova Ale Magar and Rob Maganja

-PERMACULTURE is a set of principles and practices for designing sustainable human settlements that was recently introduced to Hiram College by Dr. Debbie Kasper, sociologist and Assistant Professor of Environmental Studies.
+PERMACULTURE is a set of principles and practices for designing sustainable human settlements that was recently introduced to Hiram College by Dr. Debbie Kasper, sociologist and Associate Professor of Environmental Studies.
 During the summer of 2012, Hiram College provided internships in Permaculture for two Environmental Studies students, Shova Ale Magar and Rob Maganja.

 In the span of 10 weeks, the two of us worked on beautifying the exterior of the Bunkhouse....[click here to read more about our project.]